 How has the Care Certificate self assessment tool changed?

 The existing tool has been made more interactive for use by social care employers.

 ➡ Download the Care Certificate self assessment tool.

 What happens after someone has completed the rapid induction - can they immediately begin work?

-The rapid induction is to support new entrants to gain knowledge and complete essential training so that they are able to start work during COVID-19.
+The rapid induction is to support new entrants - to gain knowledge and complete essential training so that they’re able to start work.

 The employer will need to make note of additional requirements and plan this learning as soon as it is possible.